tomecast/tomecast-worker/README.md

-# Spout-Worker
+# TomeCast-Worker
-The spout worker is an automatic transcriber for podcasts It will listen to a redis queue for messages
+The tomecast worker is an automatic transcriber for podcasts It will listen to a redis queue for messages
 Once a message is recieved it will process it, and try to generate a transcript of the podcast.